padovagrandtour/main/README.md

   <img width="100%" src="https://github.com/padovagrandtour/padovagrandtour/raw/main/ontologyVisual.png">
 </p>

-In this second (and final) version, we removed the subclasses of *CulturalSite* and replaced them with an enumerable This has several advantages:
+In this third (and final) version, we removed the subclasses of *CulturalSite* and replaced them with a properties bounded by a data range.
+This has several advantages:
 - we do not rely anymore on the reasoner for inferring triples.
 This is huge, because the GraphDB reasoner was not consistent/reliable and the one in Protégé was slow and impractical to embed in an automatic workflow.
 - now some queries looks more elengant and are shorter.
 For example, it's easier to request the list of CulturalSites grouped by categories.
 - this decouples "recognize it's a CulturalSite" from "give the site a category".
 This is really useful while ingesting data.

+We also considered owl `enumeratedClass` to represent categories (`playground/ontologyV2.ttl`), but they were overall harder to deal with, so at the end we sticked with simpler data ranges.